Enroll Now & Become A Compass High School Student

 Compass High School offers Student IDs for our students to use at school and in everyday life.
 The IDs keep track of student ID numbers, current year, name, and picture.
 Students can get their ID from the front office after they have enrolled and had their picture taken.

-Having an ID card from the school gives the students access to local discounts around Tucson; at movie theaters, some restaurants, retail stores, anywhere that offers student discounts.
+Having an ID card from the school gives the students access to local discounts around Tucson.
+Such as movie theaters, some restaurants, retail stores, and anywhere that offers student discounts.
 IDs from Compass High School can also be used as an ID for students who don’t have a driver’s license or other form of government identification.